mamisaki/TractoFlowProc/README.md

 nohup ./run_TractFlow.py ~/TractFlow_workspace/input --with_docker --fully_reproducible > nohup_tf.out &
 ```
 The command returns immediately, and the process runs in the background.
 The process takes a very long time: > 10h for one subject.
-Multiple subjects are processed in parallel.
+Multiple subjects can be processed in parallel, depnding on the number of CPU cores.

 * Add '--ABS' option to run TractoFlow-ABS (See [2](#2-run-freesurfer-optional)).